vaibhav129/ElevatorLLD/README.md

 - **Space Complexity**: O(m) for request queues, where m is number of pending requests
 - **Scalability**: System can handle multiple elevators and floors efficiently

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 👨‍💻 Author

 **Vaibhav** - [GitHub Profile](https://github.com/vaibhav129)